artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Now that I'm both further on in my career, and involved with so many juniors in NYC, I'm meeting with a lot of people who are in the same position and I get a lot of questions asking what they can do to prepare.
 This post _attempts_ at being a comprehensive collection of recommendations.
 It is subjective, of course, and strongly based towards my experiences.

 Before I jump through to the article, there's one thing that should be above the fold. _Chill out_.
 You might not get it right on the first try, I've applied for jobs and received a "no thanks."
 Yet eventually I got here.
+Everyone finds their place in time.

 <!-- more -->

 ### On Your Readiness

-No-one starting out is ever ready, and an individual is never really "done".
+No-one starting out is ever ready, and an individual is [never really "done"](https://ashfurrow.com/blog/you-never-arrive/).
 However, in this [post @dbgrandi](http://dbgrandi.github.io/minimum_viable_programmer/) neatly sums up the bar.

 > I had a long list of specific things relating to Xcode and iOS.
 They were very tedious things like, “you should know how to add a new file to an Xcode project.”
 I’ve shortened that list to a general description here.